What Is Happening to Former Jihadists When They Return to Britain?

 It is estimated that around 300 jihadists have returned to Britain since the start of the war in Syria.
 However, according to figures from the Crown Prosecution Service, only six have been convicted of terrorism.

-Channel works like an extremism watch dog, made up of local authority panels consisting of representatives from the NHS, schools, social services, the probation and prison services, the police and community leaders with the aim of providing support to any individual who is at risk of being drawn into violent extremism.
+Channel works like an extremism watch dog made up of local authority panels consisting of representatives from the NHS, schools, social services, the probation and prison services, the police and community leaders with the aim of providing support to any individual who is at risk of being drawn – or re-drawn – into violent extremism.
 Any and all of the organisations involved can provide services to those in danger of being radicalised.
 These include NHS services for those with mental health issues like PTSD.

+The Channel process aims to provide support to individuals at risk of being drawn into violent extremism.
+It draws on existing collaboration between local authorities, the police, statutory partners (such as the education sector, social services, children’s and youth services and offender management services) and the local community and has three objectives: to identify individuals at risk of being drawn into violent extremism; to assess the nature and extent of that risk; to develop the most appropriate support for the individuals concerned.

 During panel meetings, individuals of concern are discussed following tip-offs from organisations working within communities or members of the public.
 The structure is similar to the way individuals at risk from involvement in drugs, knife and gun crime are monitored.